Skip to main content

 • Self-nominations are accepted, however written references will be required to support the nomination.

-• Nominees can only be nominated once, although multiple supporting documents can be attached to the nomination.
+• Nominees can only be nominated once and in a single category.
+Nominations across multiple categories are not accepted.
+However, multiple supporting documents can be attached to the nomination.

 • All questions on the nomination form must be answered.